On the Granularity of Causal Effect Identifiability: Two Levels of Causal Effect Identifiability

-Let \(G\) denote the causal graph, \(\V\) the set of observed variables in $G$, \(\X\) the treatment variables, and \(\Y\) the outcome variables.
-Variables outside \(\V\) are called \emph{hidden} and are denoted by \(\U.\) Let \(\x\) and \(\y\) be the states (instantiations) of \(\X, \Y,\) respectively.
-The intervention on \(\x\) induces an \emph{interventional distribution} \(\Pr_\x(\V, \U)\), and the probability of \(\y\) under the intervention is denoted \(\Pr_\x(\y).\) Intuitively, the classical identifiability problem checks whether any two models (parameterizations) of \(G\) that induce the same observational distribution \(\Pr(\V)\) also yield the same \(\Pr_\x(\y).\)
+All variables are assumed to be discrete throughout this work.
+Let \(G\) denote a causal graph in the form of a DAG, \(\V\) the set of observed variables in $G$, \(\X\) the treatment variables, and \(\Y\) the outcome variables.
+Variables outside \(\V\) are called \emph{hidden} and are denoted by \(\U.\) Let \(\x\) and \(\y\) denote some states (instantiations) of variables \(\X\) and \(\Y,\) respectively.